AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_get_started_flutter.md

 To make this step easier to test, use the temporary token server "https://a41.chat.agora.io" provided by Agora in the placeholder below.
 When you're ready to deploy your own server, swap out your server's URL there, and update any of the POST request logic along with that.

-**If you have already got an account and user token, you can ignore this section and go to the next.**
+<div class="alert info">If you have already got an account and a user token, you can ignore this section and go to the next.</div>

-To add the retrieving logic for tokens, refer to the following steps:
+To add the logic for retrieving tokens, refer to the following steps:

 1. Open a terminal, enter the `quick_start` directory, and run the following command to add the `http` dependency: